NAMI Piedmont through the Years……..

 After Dick’s many dedicated years as NAMI Piedmont President, Bill Howard became our acting-President (4 months).
 During our first-ever election process for officers in May 2014, Sylvia Dugan became our third President (10 months).

-During Sylvia’s time as NAMI Piedmont’s President, she became involved in the beginnings of the CIT (Crisis Intervention Team) Program.
+During Sylvia’s time as NAMI Piedmont’s President, she became involved in the beginnings of the CIT (Crisis Intervention Training) Program.
 Decisions about our affiliate’s re-affiliation process occurred during her time too.

-After Sylvia’s hard work, Kathy Weigel took-over as acting NAMI Piedmont President (14 months).
+After Sylvia’s hard work, Kathy Weigel took over as acting NAMI Piedmont President (14 months).
 She then ran in the next election for officers, becoming our current President.
-She is extremely enthusiastic about NAMI’s many educational and support programs and is always trying to make them part of NAMI Piedmont.
+She is extremely enthusiastic about NAMI’s many educational and support programs.
 She is thrilled that NAMI Piedmont’s youth initiative will begin next year with NAMI’s Ending the Silence Program.
 She would also like to see programs starting up in the Culpeper area.

 Her goal is to increase attendance at NAMI Piedmont meetings, classes, and support groups.
 She would also like to see more family members of and individuals with mental health challenges involved in the running of affiliate activities, because this fantastic group can only exist with everyone’s help.
 We need the entire team working together to have an effect on mental health concerns.

 Kathy currently is coordinator / facilitator of the Family Support group.
 She also teaches the Family-to-Family Class with her husband, Bob.
-At the moment she is involved in NAMI Virginia Walks 2017 as a Co-chairwoman.
+At the moment, she is involved in NAMI Virginia Walks 2017 as a Co-Team Captain.

 NAMI Piedmont has progressed through the years as an active NAMI affiliate.
 We will continue to achieve our goals in supporting, educating, and advocating for both family members of and individuals living with a mental illness, with the combined efforts of all those in the Piedmont region pulling together and supporting this affiliate’s initiatives.